iifl-logo

 Another area which saw significant improvement is use of technology to enhance efficiency with renewed focus on design and incorporation of sustainable and green building concepts.
 With tools like Building Information Modeling (BIM), AI, drone tech etc., Real estate developers are bringing in higher efficiency into the development process, while improving their adherence to environmental norms.
 Indias robust macroeconomic fundamentals, including a large domestic market and a young, expanding workforce, contribute to its economic strength.
 The governments sustained focus on policies promoting manufacturing and innovation further enhances its growth potential.
 Domestic consumption remains a key driver and as the middle class expands and urbanization continues, the demand for homes is poised to rise.

-The retail market is expected to double from present USD 790 billion by 2024.
+Indias retail sector is expected to maintain its growth momentum in 2025 as malls continue to refine their tenant mix and offer dynamic shopping, entertainment, and dining experiences.
+International and domestic brands across various categories are likely to remain key drivers of leasing growth.
 It is estimated that the organized retail constitute about 15% of the total retail space in India.
 Further Real estate sector in India is expected to reach a market size of US$ 1 trillion by 2030 from present US$ 790 billion and contribute 13 per cent of the countrys GDP by 2025.
 The growth of this sector is well complemented by the growth in the corporate environment and the demand for office space as well as urban and semi-urban accommodations.
 The construction industry ranks third among the 14 major sectors in terms of direct, indirect and induced effects in all sectors of the economy.
 Commercial Segment has consolidated growth trajectory owing to improved business sentiments and rising growth prospects in the IT/ITES sector attributed to improving macro-economic dynamics and corporate expansion.
 Commercial real estate are also growing significantly, providing the much-needed infrastructure for Indias growing needs.
 While online shopping has threatened the retail sector, the market is adapting to the competition by offering malls and retail spaces that provide immersive experiences to attract consumers.
 These immersive experiences focus on delivering a complete package of leisure, entertainment, and dining options to patrons over mere product sales. c) Office Segment

-22390.76 Lakhs in the previous year showing an increase of around 73.89% and the earnings before interest, tax, depreciation and amortization (EBITDA) increased to 7207.11 Lakhs from 4235.13 Lakhs in the previous financial year.
+BUSINESS/ FINANCIAL PERFORMANCE.
+The Companys business continues to exhibit robust performance.
+During the financial year 2024-25, the net revenue for the standalone entity has slightly decreased to 38398.83 Lakhs from 38935.26 Lakhs in the previous year showing a slight decrease of around 1% and the earnings before interest, tax, depreciation and amortization (EBITDA) decreased to 3786.99 Lakhs from 7207.21 Lakhs in the previous financial year.

 REVIEW OF OPERATIONS